mikhailshilkov/mikhailio-hugo/content/lab/terraform/5-expressions/index.md

 Always look for replacement notes in Terraform preview: sometimes they may come as a surprise and then you would want to investigate before re-creating a resource which may contain valuable data.

-But this time it's okay, so confirm the actions and wait for completions.
+However, this time, it's okay, so confirm the actions and wait for completions.

 ## Generating a unique name